 The channel icon is your profile picture that appears next to your channel name, and you should upload a clear image that looks attractive at smaller resolutions.
 When visitors watch videos on your channel, your channel icon is one of the first things that they will see and could be what provokes them to visit your channel in the first place.

 If your icon is dull or relatively unattractive, it could turn viewers off and negatively impact your channel’s traffic.
 Your channel icon is also what will help to establish the brand of your YouTube channel.
-By keeping this somewhat consistent with your channel header, it will help to reinforce your channel’s branding.
+Keeping this somewhat consistent with your channel header, will help to reinforce your channel’s branding.

 Create a Channel Trailer